RuhanSA079/ruhansa079/README.md

 I am a C# software developer, having written a few libraries/snaps/applications from the projects I'm experimenting on.

 My name is Ruhan, curious on how things work (software wise) and a person with deep knowledge on
-industrial control protocols, embedded computer hardware and a insiatable itch for diagnosing and fixing problems.
+industrial control protocols, embedded computer hardware and a insatiable itch for diagnosing and fixing problems.

 Currently residing in Pretoria, Gauteng, South Africa.
 - Have a congenital hearing impairment and wear hearing aids